t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 require := require.New(t)
 ```

-now lets swap our the if statements using our new helper methods
+now lets swap out the if statements using our new helper methods
 ```go
 if tc.data != "" {
     if err := os.WriteFile(tempfile, []byte(tc.data), 0644); err != nil {